 Sicily’s capital Palermo is a very easy city to like.
 Central Palermo which is where we are staying for 4 nights heaves with narrow alleys full of life.
 There’s people talking, shouting, laughing, clapping each other on the back as they buy and sell their cherries, apricots and peaches, cheese, fish, olives, clothing and household items.
 Our apartment in Via Volturno looks out over one of the oldest markets in Palermo – Mercato del Capo and in the morning, we lie in bed and listen to the market sounds before emerging for a wake up cappucino and Americano.
-Palermo might be dense but it is compact, and on foot it’s easy to navigate our way through the labyrinth of alleys to some fabulous sights.
+Palermo might be dense but it’s compact, and on foot it was easy to navigate our way through the labyrinth of alleys to some fabulous sights.

 Our apartment on the first floor.

 Quattro Canti (Four Corners) is the centre of Palermo and the four corners feature facades dating from the early 1600s.
 Each corner facade lights up with the sun throughout the course of the day – a very clever design.

 Nearby is the stunning Piazza Pretoria (see feature photo).

 The Cattedrale di Palermo is another stunning sight.

 These pics are taken at various piazzas.
 There’s some serious history happening around every corner.

 The Cappella Palatina is the most visited attraction in Palermo.
 It’s a spectacular chapel built in 1130.
 Precious stones and mosaics line the walls and marble covers the floor.
 The ceiling is a nod to Islam with its stalactite type motifs.